gitventurer/nebulatic-operating-system/README.md

-- 👋 Hi, I’m @gitventurer and i don't know what to do
+- 👋 Hi, I update this constantly.
+No developments have started.

 <!---
 gitventurer/gitventurer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.